 In China, the China National Nuclear Corporation (CNNC) has developed the AC-600 design, and is currently developing the CNP-1000 for electricity production.
-CNNC is also developing the QS-600 e/w, which is based on the design of the Qinshan Phase II, for electricity production and sea-water desalination.
 China is pursuing self-reliance both in designing the plant to meet Chinese safety requirements, and in fostering local equipment manufacture with the objective of reducing construction and operation costs.
 Experience gained and lessons learned from the design, construction and operation of the Qinshan and Daya Bay NPPs are being incorporated.
+Total 21 units are under construction in China including 3 AP-1000 and 13 CPR-1000.

-4.1.2 Overview of innovative LWR development
+4.1.2.
+Overview of innovative LWR development

 A trend in the design of small and medium sized light water reactors has been simplified designs with long core life and modular design for factory production of standardized components and systems.
 Several small sized PWR designs are of the integral reactor type in which the steam generator is housed in the same vessel as the reactor core.
 This approach eliminates primary system piping.
 The Argentinian CAREM reactor (prototype design 27 MWe) is cooled by natural circulation, and has passive safety systems.
 Designers of CAREM are planning a prototype (27 MWe) plant prior to commercial deployment.
 The SMART design that has been developed in the Republic of Korea is an integral PWR and, like CAREM, uses no soluble boron.
-A decision has been made to build a 1/5th scale, 65 MWth, SMART pilot plant.
-The Japan Atomic Energy Research Institute is developing the small passively safe integral PSRD-100 system for electricity and/or heat supply and sea-water desalination, and Mitsubishi together with other organizations is developing the IMR design for electricity production.
+The Japan Atomic Energy Agency (JAEA) is developing the small passively safe integral PSRD-100 system for electricity and/or heat supply and sea-water desalination, and Mitsubishi together with other organizations is developing the IMR design for electricity production.

 In Russia, development is on-going at OKBM for both the VBER-300 integral design with the steam generator system inside the reactor pressure vessel and for the KLT-40, a floating small NPP design for electricity and heat; at RDIPE for the VK-300 BWR design for electricity and district heating; and at Atomenergoproject / Gidropress on a mid-size WWER-640 with passive safety systems.
+Construction of pilot plant (2 units with 30 MWe) for KLT-40 design started in 2007 at Severodvinsk of Russia.